 It had been far too long since Nintendo released a Metroid game.
 The patience would be rewarded with a beautiful transition to the franchise, bringing it both into the 3D world as well as the modern era of gaming.

 Metroid Prime is the gold standard for, well, Metroidvanias.
 Its gorgeous environment welcomes any and all adventures.
 The game’s lore is waiting for you around every corner.
 Metroid Prime may look like a first-person shooter, but it’s really an ethereal experience.
 It definitely leans into the adventure experience more than action.
 Its sequel, though…

 Metroid Prime 2: Echoes

 …is the opposite.
 Echoes is more of an action-packed affair, featuring Dark Samus as an enjoyable villain.
-While adventure and exploration are still on the docket, like any good Metroid game, I found myself on the edge of my seat more often than not.
+While adventure and exploration are still on the docket, like any good Metroid game, I often found myself on the edge of my seat.

 The Legend of Zelda: The Wind Waker

 From one great franchise to another.
 Wind Waker was a bit of a controversial game when revealed.
 Dubbed “Celda,” many dismissed it based on its cartoony appearance and childish appeal.

 As they say, never judge a book by its cover.